Gregory94/LaanLab-SATAY-DataAnalysis/docs/documentation.md

 ### pergene_insertions.txt & peressential_insertions.txt

-The final two files that are created by the tranposon mapping pipeline are the pergene_insertions.txt and the peressential_insertions.txt.
+The final two files that are created by the transposon mapping pipeline are the pergene_insertions.txt and the peressential_insertions.txt.
-The files have a similar format as the pergene.txt file, but is more extensive about the information per gene.
+The files have a similar format as the pergene.txt file, but are more extensive in terms of the information per gene.
 The information is taken from [Yeast_Protein_Names.txt](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/master/Data_Files/Yeast_Protein_Names.txt), the [gff3 file](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/master/Data_Files/Saccharomyces_cerevisiae.R64-1-1.99.gff3) and [Cerevisiae_AllEssentialGenes.txt](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/master/Data_Files/Cerevisiae_AllEssentialGenes_List.txt), similar as the pergene.txt files.

-Both the pergene_insertions.txt and the peressential_insertions.txt files has a header and then each row contains six tab delimited columns:
+Both the pergene_insertions.txt and the peressential_insertions.txt files have a header and then each row contains six tab delimited columns:

 1. gene name
 2. chromosome where the gene is located
 3. start position of the gene
 4. end position of the gene
-5. list of all insertions
+5. list of all insertions within the gene
 6. list of all read counts in the same order as the insertion list

-This file can be useful when not only the number of insertions are important, but also the distibution of the insertions within the genes.
+This file can be useful when not only the number of insertions is important, but also the distribution of the insertions within the genes.

 Example of pergene_insertions.txt file: